fiacrerougieux/fiacrerougieux/README.md

 Engine.js is the core of the program for the animation of solar cells.

 #### Classess
-It contains five classes:
+It contains six classes:
 - Particle: this is the parent class of photons, electrons and holes.
 - Photon: this is a child class to the Particle class.
+- Phonon: this is a child class to the Particle class.
 - Electron: this is a child class to the Particle class.
 - Hole: this is a child class to the Particle class.
 - Load: this is a class to define loads.

+Electrons and holes can be hot or cold.

 #### Methods
+Electrons, holes and photons have the methods:
+- .collide() for electrons to collide with each others and holes to collide with each other.

-Electron, photon and hole have the methods:
+Electrons, holes, photons and phonons have the methods:
 - .move() to move around the solar cell
-- .collide() for electrons to collide with each others and holes to collide with each other.

-Electron, photon, hole and loads have the method:
+Electrons, holes, photons, phonons and loads have the method:
 - .display() to be displayed on the screen

 ### Utilities.js